port-labs/port-docs/docs/guides-and-tutorials/visualize-service-k8s-runtime.md

 You use to YAML editor to edit the configuration and then click on `Resync` to apply the new configuration and also update all existing data according to it.

-💁🏽 _You don't need to change anything in the configuration for this guide, this is just an FYI_
+💁🏽 _You will need to make another update to the configuration later in this guide, so these instructions will come in handy soon_ ⏰
 :::

 <br/>